U.S. District Court for the District of Massachusetts

 U.S. Court of Appeals for the First Circuit

-In her intellectual property practice, Ms. Inomata handles all aspects of securing, obtaining, enforcing and maintaining trademark, service mark, trade dress and trade secret rights and copyrights, including registration, licensing and enforcement at the state, federal and international levels and proceedings before the Trademark Trial and Appeal Board.
-Her intellectual property experience also includes various e-commerce and Internet matters related to website development, trademarks, service marks and copyrights and patent infringement litigation.
+In her intellectual property practice, Renee handles all aspects of clearing, securing, enforcing and maintaining trademark, service mark, trade dress and trade secret rights and copyrights, including registration, licensing and enforcement at the state, federal and international levels, including proceedings before the Trademark Trial and Appeal Board.

-Ms. Inomata has written on various legal issues, including electronic communications in the workplace, enforcement of noncompetition agreements, independent contractor classifications, employee training and securing foreclosure surpluses.
-She has also developed and conducted educational workshops and training for harassment and discrimination awareness for managers and non-managers and has spoken on a broad array employment issues.
+Renee is co-publisher of The In-House Advisor blog, which is designed to provide practical commentary on a variety of legal issues that many in-house decision-makers face, regardless of their particular business or industry.
+She has written and spoken on various legal issues, including enforcement of noncompetition agreements, independent contractor classifications, employee training; electronic communications in the workplace, and securing foreclosure surpluses.
+She has also developed and conducted training for harassment and discrimination awareness for managers and non-managers and on a variety of manager best practices.

 - American Bar Association

-- Brown University Club of Boston, Board member
+- Brown University Alumni Association, Board of Governors

 - International Trademark Association